koloved/ComfyUI_jxl_support/README.md

 | `True` (Brotli) | 99 KB |
 | `False` (raw JSON) | 206 KB |

-> Metadata compression is most noticeable on lossy files — workflow JSON can be tens of KB uncompressed, but shrinks to ~1–2 KB with Brotli.
+> Metadata compression is most noticeable on lossy files — workflow JSON can be 100+ of KB uncompressed.

 ## Dependencies